aijaz/blog/content/posts/2015/09/2015-09-20-optionals-in-swift.markdown

-title: "Optionals In Swift"
+title: Optionals In Swift
 date: 2015-09-20 22:30
 comments: false
-description: "I'd like to share with you the way I teach optionals in Swift."
+description: I'd like to share with you the way I teach optionals in Swift.
 Category: Computers
 Tags: Swift, Optionals, iOS, Teaching